 Slow fashion

-One of our top priorities is to minimize and prevent harm to others and the environment, and we’re not just saying that.
-Though it sometimes adds extra layers of complications, and additional costs, we are committed to producing clothing that we’re proud of making, and that you are proud of wearing.
+Though it often adds extra layers of complications and additional costs, we are committed to producing clothing that we are proud of making, and that you are proud of wearing.

-Here are the ways in which we incorporate sustainability into everything that we do.
+Here are some of the ways in which we incorporate sustainability into everything that we do.

-We also ensure that your clothes last, in terms of durability, by using unique, high-quality materials that last, or even improve with, everyday wear and tear.
-For example, our organic cotton bubuleh hoodies use a long-strain organic cotton that actually gets softer with each wear.
-The cotton is more durable than regular cotton, ensuring it will last for years, and we’ve intentionally designed the colors and style to be ones that would look great with normal signs of wear for a vintage look.
-Having this strict bar for quality also limits returns, which is great for both you and the environment.
+For example, our handcrafted heirloom hoodies use long-strain organic cotton that actually gets softer with each wear.
+The cotton is more durable than regular cotton, and we’ve intentionally designed the colors and fit to look great with normal signs of wear for a vintage look.

-The combination of these practices gives you the best bang for your buck, since you won’t have to replace these clothes due to material or aesthetic for years to come, and allows us to divert products from landfill.
+The combination of these practices gives you the best bang for your buck, since you won’t have to replace these clothes for years to come.

 100% VEGAN, CRUELTY-FREE

-We are a 100% vegan and cruelty-free brand, which means that we use no animal products or byproducts in our process (i.e. no wool, leather, silk, etc.).
+We are a 100% vegan and cruelty-free brand, which means that we use no animal products or byproducts in our process (i.e. no wool, leather, silk, cashmere, fur, etc.).
+As a brand, we don't believe animals are ours to use or wear.

 LIMITED INVENTORY & LIMITED WASTE

-To produce our clothes, we closely vet our vendors and production partners to ensure we know everything possible about their environmental and ethical standards.
+We closely vet our vendors and partners to ensure we know everything possible about their environmental and ethical standards.
 If we do not feel their practices meet the high bar we are striving for, we will not work with those partners.
-This is especially true with international production partners, given that we do not necessarily see them in person.
-All of our clothes are guaranteed to be sweatshop-free.
+That simple.

-To accomplish this, we rely on building authentic and open relationships with our partners, in addition to relying on international standards and certifications.
+To accomplish this, we rely on building authentic and open relationships with our partners, and we rely on international standards and certifications.

-• Adhering to the SA 800 for Social Accountability Management System.
-The SA8000 Standard is the world’s leading social certification program.
+The SA 800 for Social Accountability Management System.
+This is the world’s leading social certification program.
 It provides a holistic framework in any country to demonstrate a company’s dedication to the fair treatment of workers.

 • Certifying their factories as Fairtrade Labeling Organizations (FLO) which are dedicated to alleviating poverty afflicting the majority of the world's farmers and workers by setting and certifying the compliance of stringent, socially-conscious production standards.